 Why You Should Sleep Like An Olympian, Even If You’re A Couch Potato

-With the 2020 Olympic Games looking unlikely to proceed and everybody having more time to rest than they expected, take a leaf out of their book and prioritise sleep just as you would exercise.
+With the 2021 Olympic Games looking likely to proceed, albeit without crowds, take a leaf out of these athlete's book and prioritise sleep just as you would exercise.

 Every athlete worth their salt knows that rest is just as important as training when it comes to athletic performance.

 Thus, by necessity, Olympic athletes are champions in the sheets as well as on the field (when it comes to sleep, of course).

 That said, it’s important to know that quality sleep carries enormous benefits people across the physical activity spectrum.

 No matter how much exercise you do (or don’t) get, you need seven to nine hours of shuteye per night.

 According to Dr. Mark Rosekind , a sleep specialist who works with Olympic medalists, sleep has only recently come to the forefront of interest for athletes.
 Blame our society’s counterproductive obsession with productivity and performance at the expense of recovery time.

 The medical community is well aware of the importance of quality rest, and Olympic athletes and couch dwellers alike are reaping the benefits.
 We now know that sleep is when the majority of healing takes place—including small muscle tears that occur as a natural consequence of strength-building exercise.